even4void/aliquote/content/post/back-to-emacs.md

 title = "GNU Emacs on OS X 10.7" date = 2012-06-16T15:13:04+01:00
 draft = false
 tags = ["apple", "emacs"]
-categories = []
+categories = ["2012"]

-[header]
-image = ""
-caption = ""
-preview = true

 +++

-I have been using [Aquamacs](http://aquamacs.org) for over 5 or 6 years now, but I recently decided to go back to a more simple version of Emacs, namely the latest build of [Emacs for OS X](http://emacsformacosx.com/).
+I have been using [Aquamacs](http://aquamacs.org) for over 5 or 6 years now, but I recently decided to go back to a simpler version of Emacs, namely the latest build of [Emacs for OS X](http://emacsformacosx.com/).

 Why?
 There are several reasons: